python-websockets/websockets/docs/deployment.rst

 - calling its ``close()`` method, then waiting for its ``wait_closed()`` method to complete.

-Tasks that handle connections will be canceled.
-For example, if the handler is awaiting :meth:`~protocol.WebSocketCommonProtocol.recv`, that call will raise :exc:`~asyncio.CancelledError`.

 On Unix systems, shutdown is usually triggered by sending a signal.

 Here's a full example (Unix-only):